-Reports indicate the mother was injured trying to rescue her son, and her children are under observation for any signs of danger.
+Reports indicate the mother was injured trying to rescue her son, and her children are under observation for any burn injuries or signs of danger.

 The family, a mother and three children, reportedly moved in only a week before the fire.
 Humboldt Fire Chief Chester Owens reported there were no working smoke detectors in the house, and said the rescue was hampered by a boarded-up door.

 “The door was boarded up, [and responders] kicked the door in,” Owens told reporters at a press conference.

 The cause is undetermined and is being investigated by the state fire marshall’s office, Owens said.

 This isn’t the first fire in recent memory in Tennessee.
 At the end of January, a house fire in Hale Estates near the Humboldt city limits caused significant damage, leading to a large emergency response.
 Late last year, Tennessee saw a massive forest fire gobble up structures in Gatlinburg and the nearby area, claiming 14 lives.

 Preventing Fires and Burn Injuries

 Generally, your home or apartment must have working smoke detectors, more than one fire exit, and be free of obstacles.
 Oftentimes your city’s fire safety codes might require a fire extinguisher, maintaining electrical appliances like wires and outlets, and more.

 The home in question didn’t have working smoke detectors, and one of the doors was boarded up.
 Avoiding safety issues like this can greatly improve your protection against potential property damages and burn injuries.